Contributor: Greg Connellan

 From this point the Trial Division will be referred to as the Supreme Court and the Court of Appeal will be specifically referred to where necessary.

-The jurisdiction of the Supreme Court is unlimited in the amount of money that may be claimed and it is effectively unlimited in the subject matter of the cases it can hear.
+The Supreme Court’s jurisdiction is unlimited in the amount of money that may be claimed and it is unlimited in the subject matter of the cases it can hear.

 However, it is important to be aware that the state government regularly amends the jurisdiction of the Supreme Court to exempt certain activities from the scrutiny of the court.
 An example is the Australian Grands Prix Act 1994 (Vic), which sought to prevent people living in the vicinity of Albert Park from bringing actions for compensation for damage caused to their property by Grands Prix construction work.